duckdb/duckdb-web/docs/archive/0.9/api/odbc/macos.md

 ## Step 1: Download ODBC Driver

 DuckDB releases the ODBC driver as asset.
-For MacOS, download it from <a href="https://github.com/duckdb/duckdb/releases/download/v{{ site.currentduckdbversion }}/duckdb_odbc-osx-universal.zip">ODBC Linux Asset</a> that contains the following artifacts:
+For MacOS, download it from <a href="https://github.com/duckdb/duckdb/releases/download/v0.9.2/duckdb_odbc-osx-universal.zip">ODBC Linux Asset</a> that contains the following artifacts:

 **libduckdb_odbc.dylib**: the DuckDB driver compiled to MacOS (with Intel and Apple M1 support).